General information on ranking

 Ranking organization | Maclean’s Magazine |

-Methodology website | https://macleans.ca/education/methodology |
+Website of the methodology | https://macleans.ca/education/methodology |

 Methodology | Maclean’s puts universities into three categories, recognizing the differences in types of institutions, levels of research funding, diversity of offerings, and breadth and depth of graduate and professional programs.
 Primarily Undergraduate universities tend to be smaller and have fewer graduate programs and graduate students.
 Universities in the Comprehensive category have a significant degree of research activity and a wide range of programs at the undergraduate and graduate levels, including professional degrees.
 Medical Doctoral universities offer a broad range of Ph.D. programs and research; all universities in this category have medical schools.
 Canada’s Best Medical Doctoral Universities - https://macleans.ca/education/canadas-best-medical-doctoral-universities-for-2025 Canada’s Best Primarily Undergraduate Universities - https://macleans.ca/education/canadas-best-primarily-undergraduate-universities-for-2025 Canada’s Best Comprehensive Universities - https://macleans.ca/education/canadas-best-comprehensive-universities-for-2025